Max-E/GtkTome/README.md

    Also, if your tab labels aren't unique, you are responsible for keeping track of what each tab number means as tabs are added, removed, and reordered.
- * Currently, tab labels may only be text.
  * While GtkNotebook allows you to choose whether each individual tab is reorderable, GtkTome requires you to choose whether or not every tab is reorderable.